-He researched endogenous glucose production in LCHF athletes for his master’s degree in Exercise Science, at the University of Cape Town.
+His specialist research areas include endogenous glucose production in athletes following Low Carb High Fat nutrition protocols for his master’s degree in Exercise Science, at the University of Cape Town.

-For his PhD Chris researched the ‘Impact of low-carbohydrate high-fat diets on endogenous glucose production and gluconeogenesis in type 2 diabetics’.
+Chris also researched the ‘Impact of low-carbohydrate high-fat diets on endogenous glucose production and gluconeogenesis in type 2 diabetics’ for his PhD.

-Presenting at Denver, USA, Christ discusses The Role of Judgement in the Interpretation of Nutrition Research.
+Presenting Low Carb Denver, USA, Chris discusses The Role of Judgement in the Interpretation of Nutrition Research.

 Follow Chris on Twitter: